elitalon/elitalon.github.io/_posts/2016-07-25-what-nobody-will-tell-you-about-json.md

 Are there any alternatives to JSON for transmitting data?
 The answer to this question is a bit tricky.
 There are alternatives indeed, but one of the keys for the success of JSON has been its simplicity.
 With that in mind we could:

 * Go back to [XML](https://en.wikipedia.org/wiki/XML), but I guess that’s not really an option.
-* Use [YAML](http://yaml.org), but it also its own issues.
+* Use [YAML](http://yaml.org), but it also has its own issues.
 * Use [MessagePack](https://en.wikipedia.org/wiki/MessagePack), which is closely related to JSON and somewhat more performant.
 * Go for [FlatBuffers](https://google.github.io/flatbuffers/index.html), which is an entirely different concept.

 These are only some well-known examples, there are plenty of options out there.
 Some of them might be more performant, but most of them don't have native support in either Objective-C or Swift.
 Thus, the complexity they add to the code doesn't make them worthwhile.

 MessagePack is maybe the only format that I would really consider as a replacement, because the syntax is roughly the same but the performance is a little bit better.
-In general, binary formats are better options when data size is a problem.
+In general, binary formats are a better option when data size is a problem.
 They are also more flexible, allowing to transmit binary data (e.g. images) or non UTF-8 strings without any additional conversion.

 ## Which tools does Apple give us?